 - Access to resources: Accredited courses have access to resources such as libraries, free access to online scientific journals, and research materials, which can be invaluable for gaining a deeper understanding of the subject.

 - Professional recognition: Many professional organisations and employers prefer candidates with qualifications from accredited programmes.
 It can make it easier to obtain certifications and find employment in the field.

 - Continued learning: Accredited courses provide options for continuing education and professional development as the acquired academic credits are internationally recognized.

 - Ethical and responsible practices: Accredited programmes emphasize ethical considerations and responsible practices, which are crucial in the field of animal behaviour and welfare to ensure the quality of life of animals.

 How do we assess your knowledge?

-To assess whether you meet the academic requirements of the course you submit written assignments (in English or Dutch), practical assignments (in English or Dutch) and participate in multiple choice exams (in English or Dutch).
+To assess whether you meet the academic requirements of the course you submit written assignments (in English or Dutch), practical assignments (in English or Dutch) and participate in multiple choice and oral exams (in English or Dutch).
 The assessment method per module is specified in the ECTS files.